vingalalli/sumgra/README.txt

 2. Format for *edges.txt: [ node1 node2 multiedge], where a multiedge is represented by comma separated edge-ids.

-3. Format for *nodes.txt: [ -1 ], for multigraphs without vertex labels, where each vertex is represented by '-1';
+3. Format for *nodes.txt: [ -1 ], for multigraphs without vertex labels, where each vertex is to be labeled as '-1';
 		       [ v_labels ], for multigraphs with vertex labels, where 'v_labels' is represented by comma separated vertex labels

 4. A sample data, query and result files are available at '../sumgra/dataset/sample/' for multigraphs without vertex labels
 5. A sample data, query and result files are available at '../sumgra/dataset/sample_vtx_labels/' for multigraphs with vertex labels

-NB: For a vertex labeled multigraph, any unlabeled vertex is to be represented by '-1'
+NB: For a vertex labeled multigraph, any unlabeled vertex (in both data and query files) has to be labeled as '-1'

 ***